 As stressful as these sales are, they were my best source.
 So it’s best to go to a couple of sales and learn how to survive.

 My second best source of books was estate sales.
 Estate sales are very hit and miss.
 I’ve gone to estate sales and bought enough books to nearly fill my car, and I’ve gone to sales that had precisely three books.
-Now, oddly enough, one of those sales that only had three books had two really good ones.
+In the whole house.
+Now, oddly enough, one of those sales that only had three books had two really good ones that I sold for north of $50 each.
 So you never know.

 The best you can do is tilt the odds in your favor.
 Go to some sales and learn what kind of people your local sellers cater to.
 You’ll find more books with resale potential from the estates of millionaires than you will from blue-collar types.
+But it’s worth learning.
 I was far more likely to find oddly expensive books at estate sales than anywhere else.

 Estate sales are competitive too, so get there early.
 Many sellers stagger their sales, so on a good day, I could go to a sale at 8, another at 9, and another at 10, and be in the first or second wave to get in all three.
 When two promising sales were at the same time, I had to pick one and hope for the best, then hit the second one later in the day and hope something was left.